 The students at National School of Plastic Arts are creators of meaning translating into powerful instruments to carry on perception and reality of society.
 This monumental piece exhorts them to take action responsibly, like Efrain Recinos did.

-Angel of Culture Series Angels Escuela Nacional de Artes Plásticas Rafael Rodríguez Padilla Guatemala, Guatemala, 2017
+Angel of Culture - Angel's series.
+Escuela Nacional de Artes Plásticas Rafael Rodríguez Padilla.
+Guatemala City, Guatemala, 2017